 This page tells you about the chemotherapy drug cisplatin and its possible side effects.
 There is information about

 You have cisplatin into your bloodstream (intravenously).
 You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have it through a central line, a PICC line or a portacath.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+The tube stays in place throughout the course of treatment.

 You usually have chemotherapy as a course of several cycles of treatment.
 We have detailed information about how chemotherapy treatment is planned on the planning chemotherapy page.
 You usually have cisplatin every 3 or 4 weeks.
 Or you may have it each week.